Tweaked your interest? I bet it’s not any four-letter word that came to mind. My four-letter word that defines so much is:

 It is that elusive feeling every living man, woman, child and creature searches for, yearns for, and would do almost anything to find it, keep it, and have it for always.

 Love.
 What’s love got to do with it?
 Everything would be my answer.
 Without love we’re incomplete, we’re alone in our aloneness.
-Without love we wander without a succinct direction.
+Without love we wander without direction.
 Without love human beings tend to feel unloved, unworthy, unapproachable, disconnected, disenchanted, unfulfilled, and alone.

 I’m not exaggerating, nor are these my sentiments, but they are those of many who feel that love has eluded them, even for those who have lived in a union with another.
 Love is that invisible thread that connects us, holds us and unites us.